mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 };
 ```

-Function signature types are useful in functions that take callbacks.
+Function signature types are useful in functions
+that take other functions as arguments.
 For example:

 ```ts